SNUG

 Institute of Molecular Cell and Systems Biology

-Dr Brian O. Smith, Lecturer, Head of NMR Facility
+Dr Brian O. Smith, Senior Lecturer, Head of NMR Facility

 Keywords: Protein structure, protein dynamics, protein-protein interactions, protein-ligand interactions